José Maldonado Román: Folk-hero

 Maldonado committed various criminal acts which made him an outlaw in the eyes of the Spanish authorities.
-According to La Democracia a local political newspaper at the time, Maldonado was accused of robbery twice and sent to prison in 1887 and again in 1889.
+According to La Democracia, a local political newspaper at the time, Maldonado was accused of robbery twice and sent to prison in 1887 and again in 1889.
 From 1890 to 1891, he was briefly incarcerated for aggravated assault.
 Maldonado, who operated in the areas of Juana Díaz and Ponce, continued his assault and robbing spree.
 He was captured and sent to jail once more in 1896.
-Even though his acts were considered criminal by the authorities, he gained the admiration of the common Jibaro (humble farmer) who viewed his acts as being against the rich and powerful, and against the Spanish Crown which they considered oppressive.
+Even though his acts were considered criminal by the authorities, he gained the admiration of the common Jibaro (humble farmer) who viewed his acts as rebellion against the rich and powerful, and against the Spanish Crown which they considered oppressive.

 Revolutionary

-On March 24, 1897, Maldonado, joined Fidel Vélez and his men at Susúa Alta, just outside Yauco.
+On March 24, 1897, Maldonado joined Fidel Vélez and his men at Susúa Alta, just outside Yauco.
 Vélez, a Puerto Rican revolutionary, and his men unfurled the Puerto Rican flag for the first time on Puerto Rican soil and marched towards the town of Yauco.
 In the insurrection against Spanish rule which became known as the "Intentona de Yauco", they planned to attack the barracks of the Spanish Civil Guard with the aim of gaining control of the Guards arms and ammunition which were stored there.

 The plan did not succeed because when the rebels arrived they were ambushed by the Spanish forces who had set up positions and were waiting for them.
 A firefight ensued upon the arrival of the group and the rebels quickly retreated.
-On March 26, another group headed by José Nicolás Quiñones Torres and Ramón Torres attempted to fight the Spaniards in a barrio called "Quebradas" of Yauco, however said revolt, the last against Spanish rule in Puerto Rico, also failed.
+On March 26, another group headed by José Nicolás Quiñones Torres and Ramón Torres attempted to fight the Spaniards in a barrio called "Quebradas" of Yauco; however, said revolt, the last against Spanish rule in Puerto Rico, also failed.
 Over 150 rebels were arrested, accused of various crimes against the state and sent to prison in the City of Ponce.